 - If you’ll be coming in early or late to make up for time off.

 - If there will be any possible disruptions to your work schedule.

 Online courses can be ideal for someone trying to work and study full time.
 You don’t have to commute to a campus and you can usually watch lectures at your own convenience as long as you complete all assignments on time.

 Online courses offer the flexibility that many traditional campuses don’t and can make it much easier to balance work and study.

 Undoubtedly, it will be challenging to work and study full time, but it can be done.
 It requires strategic use of your time, dedication and sacrifice, but if you’re willing to make the effort, you can succeed.

 As noted at the beginning, keep the endgame in mind.
 It’s hard work, but the results are wonderful.

-Online degree programs are a great option especially for someone trying to balance a very busy schedule.
+Degree programs at PGS are a great option especially for someone trying to balance a very busy schedule.
 Time management becomes easier when you choose when to be in class and complete assignments.
-With PGS online degree programs, working full time and studying full time becomes that much easier.
+With PGS degree programs, working full time and studying full time becomes that much easier.